-- Relationships are a key factor. - Sound advice is crucial to good governance. - Advice is provided through Council reports, Council Briefings and other means of communication. - Good processes contribute to good decisions.
-Decisions also need to be accountable and transparent. - Elected Members need information in order to perform their duties.
-Processes need to be developed to meet the legitimate information requirements of Elected Members.
+- Relationships are a key factor. - Sound advice is crucial to good governance.; - Advice is provided through Council reports, Council Briefings and other means of communication.; - Good processes contribute to good decisions.
+Decisions also need to be accountable and transparent.; - Elected memberElected Members need information in order to perform their duties.
+Processes need to be developed to meet the legitimate information requirements of elected memberElected MemberElected Members.